Zach Eflin

-Zachary Adams Eflin (born April 8, 1994) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-He has previously played in MLB for the Philadelphia Phillies.
+Zachary Adams Eflin (born April 8, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Tampa Bay Rays, and Baltimore Orioles.

 The San Diego Padres selected Eflin in the first round (33rd overall) of the 2012 MLB draft, and he spent three seasons in the Padres' minor league system.
 In December 2014, Eflin was traded twice in the course of 24 hours, first to the Los Angeles Dodgers as part of a package for all-star outfielder Matt Kemp, and then to the Phillies as part of a package for franchise star Jimmy Rollins.
 Eflin made his MLB debut with the Phillies in 2016 and bounced between the major league and minor league levels for several seasons.
 Beginning in 2019, he landed in the major leagues and became an anchor of the Phillies' starting rotation in 2019–21 seasons, but a right knee contusion resulted in a stint on the 60-day injured list, and Eflin was moved to the bullpen after his return in September 2022.
 He signed with the Rays as a free agent after the 2022 season.

 Eflin relies heavily on a sinking fastball that he pairs with a slider and curveball.
 Although he has experimented with being a power pitcher, he relies more on his command and pitching to contact.
 He is a Christian and credits his faith as having helped him through a challenging upbringing that included several family tragedies.

 Early life

 Eflin was born in Orlando, Florida.
 Eflin's older sister Ashley died of leukemia at age seven.
 Another sister, Candace, Eflin has said, is his greatest inspiration.
-Candace has had special needs since birth (global developmental delay).
+Candace has had special needs since birth (global developmental delay) due to oxygen deprivation.
+His eldest sister, Brittany, is a registered nurse.
 Growing up, Eflin says he leaned heavily on his Christian faith; his paternal grandfather has been a pastor for 60 years.

 Eflin attended Paul J. Hagerty High School in Oviedo, Florida, where he played baseball.
 His junior year of high school, Eflin planned to quit the baseball team to join the golf team, but he ultimately abandoned that plan.
 While he was in high school, he grew seven inches and became a dominant starting pitcher who attracted attention from colleges and professional scouts.
 In his senior year, he had an 0.51 earned run average (ERA) and 59 strikeouts in 43 innings pitched.
-Although Eflin signed a National Letter of Intent (NLI) to attend UCF on a college baseball scholarship, he ultimately signed with the San Diego Padres after being drafted.
+Although Eflin signed a National Letter of Intent to attend UCF on a college baseball scholarship, he ultimately signed with the San Diego Padres after being drafted.